Product » Xeams » Knowledge Base

 email@example.com.
 This occurs if your

 server is misconfigured for open relay.
-To confirm, run Diagnostic Check under Server Configuration and ensure the test for Open Relay
+To confirm, run Diagnostic Check under Tools and ensure the test for Open Relay

 passes.
 Contact our support department if your Xeams is configured as an Open Relay and you are unable to fix this problem on your own.
 Running